slittorin/rpi-boot-ssd/README.md

    ├─sda1   8:1    0   256M  0 part /boot
    └─sda2   8:2    0 465.5G  0 part /
    ```
-   - The SSD drive is now enabled and running on the RPI, with full disk enabled.
+   - The SSD disk is now enabled and running on the RPI, with full disk enabled.